The cloud

 investigating a move to managing digital records in the cloud.
 President Obama's order calls on

-"improve the management of existing and ongoing records
+government agencies to "improve the management of existing and ongoing records

 — including emails and social media communications.
 Their plans should include